bwalsh62/udacity-ml-engr-capstone/report/capstone_report.md

 ### Data Cleaning

-In order for the raw input data to be suitable for machine learning algorithms, [categorical data](####categorical-data), missing data, and outliers all had to be addressed, as detailed below.
+In order for the raw input data to be suitable for machine learning algorithms, [categorical data](####categorical-data), missing data, and outliers were all addressed, as detailed below.

 #### Categorical Data